parthasen/SDC/README.md

-The goals / steps of this project are the following:
+The steps of this project are the following:

 1.  camera calibration
 2. Remove distortion from images